nvincenthill/dotmail/README.md

 # EMAILBOT

-This is a MERN-stack app to programatically send responsively-designed emails with nodemailer + mjml templates
+This is a FERN-stack app to programatically send responsively-designed emails with nodemailer + mjml templates

 ## Getting Started